 These are set out in guidance notes provided for each funding scheme.
 Every funding scheme will have its own specific set of elligibility and assessment criteria.

 Eligibility criteria may refer, for example, to qualifications of the Lead Applicant, expertise required on the applicant team, the type of research, etc. Each submitted application undergoes an eligibility check.

 The HRB has an appeals policy for ineligibility decisions which sets out under which circumstances and through which process appeals can be made.

-Assessment criteria are tailored to each scheme and likely to include the quality of the application, the suitability of the team and the fit with the objectives of the scheme.
+Assessment criteria are tailored to each scheme and likely to include the quality of the application, the suitability of the team and the fit of the proposed research project with the objectives of the scheme.

 The HRB is a signatory of the San Francisco Declaration of Research Assessment (DORA).
 The HRB is fully committed to ensure that the research and researchers are assessed on the merit of their research as a whole and not on the journal-based metric.
 You can find more information on the declaration and how the HRB is implementing the principles here.
 Find out more about DORA.